 Treatment must match Diagnosis

 According to the insurance industry, we as massage therapists are not considered qualified to diagnose.
 All of the notes about our treatment must relate VERY DIRECTLY to the doctors diagnosis.
-You and I all know that everything in the body is connected, but the insurance industry takes things more literally.
-For example, if the diagnosis is “sprain or strain of the muscles and tendons of the cervical spine”, it would be reasonable if you indicated a hypertonic splenius capitis, but not necessarily a hypertonic piriformis.
-I think you get the idea, if not, please ask me in a phone call.
+You and I all know that everything in the body is connected, but the insurance industry doesn’t always see it the same way

 Session Dates